 The following is the official FDTC grading system for developmental courses.
-The grade symbols with an asterisk () do not earn quality points and are not included in the GPA calculation.
+The grade symbols with an asterisk (\) do not earn quality points and are not included in the GPA calculation.

 Grade Description Detailed Description A Outstanding indicates outstanding achievement, but does not carry quality points per semester hour.
 B Excellent indicates excellent achievement, but does not carry quality points per semester hour.
 C Average indicates average achievement, but does not carry quality points per semester hour.
 D Below Average indicates below average achievement, but does not carry quality points per semester hour.
 F Failure indicates failure of a course and no quality points are earned.
-SC Satisfactorily Completed indicates completion in reading, English, and/or mathematics, but does not carry quality points per semester hour.
-W Withdrew WF Withdrew failing assigned at the discretion of the instructor, indicates a student withdrew after the designated instructional day of the term. [semester-46th day; 10 week session-32nd day; 8 week session-26th day; 5 week session-16th day] The semester hours attempted will not be used in computing the grade point average.
+SC Satisfactorily Completed indicates completion in reading, English, and/or math ematics, but does not carry quality points per semester hour. w Withdrew indicates that a course was officially (after filing appropriate form) dropped no later than the last designated instructional day of the term with a passing grade. [semester-46th day; 10 week session-32nd day; 8 week session-26th day; week session-16th day] No quality points are earned and it is not included as semester hours taken in computing the grade point average.
+WF Withdrew Failing assigned at the discretion of the instructor, indicates a student withdrew after the designated instructional day of the term. [semester-46th day; 10 week session-32nd day; 8 week session-26th day; 5 week session-16th day] The semester hours attempted will not be used in computing the grade point average.